-- 7. On 24 March 2020, the Prime Minister, with the agreement of the Minister of Health, after considering my written recommendation, issued the Epidemic Notice under section 5 of the Act.
-Unless earlier revoked or subsequently renewed, the Epidemic Notice expires three months after its commencement. - 8.
-The first Epidemic Notice was to expire on 24 June 2020. - 9.
+- 2. On 24 March 2020, the Prime Minister, with the agreement of the Minister of Health, after considering my written recommendation, issued the Epidemic Notice under section 5 of the Act.
+Unless earlier revoked or subsequently renewed, the Epidemic Notice expires three months after its commencement. - 3.
+The first Epidemic Notice was to expire on 24 June 2020. - 4.
 On 24 June 2020, the Prime Minister, with the agreement of the Minister of Health, after considering my written recommendation, renewed the Epidemic Notice.
-The Epidemic Notice was then due to expire on 23 September 2020. - 10.
-On 23 September 2020, following due process, the Prime Minister renewed the Epidemic Notice for a second time.
-The Epidemic Notice now expires on 23 December 2020. - 11.
-To renew the Epidemic Notice, the Prime Minister must: - a. have the agreement of the Minister of Health; - b. have considered my written recommendation, as the Director-General of Health and - c. be satisfied the effects of an outbreak of COVID-19 are likely to continue to disrupt essential governmental and business activity in New Zealand significantly. - 12.
+The Epidemic Notice was then due to expire on 23 September 2020. - 5.
+The Epidemic Notice was renewed on three more occasions: on 23 September 2020, 22 December 2020 and 21 March 2021.
+It is now due to expire on 21 June 2021. - 6.
+To renew the Epidemic Notice, the Prime Minister must: - a. have the agreement of the Minister of Health; - b. have considered my written recommendation, as the Director-General of Health and - c. be satisfied the effects of an outbreak of COVID-19 are likely to continue to disrupt essential governmental and business activity in New Zealand significantly. - 7.
 The Act states that an epidemic notice should be made with the agreement of the Minister of Health.
 I understand that the Prime Minister has written to the Minister for COVID-19 Response to provide that he is the Minister of Health for the purposes of the COVID-19 response.
-As the renewal of an epidemic notice falls within the portfolio of the Minister for COVID-19 Response, it is appropriate for both the Minister of Health and the Minister for COVID-19 Response to agree to the renewal of the Epidemic Notice. - 13.
-As at 15 December 2020: - a. the World Health Organisation (WHO) has declared the COVID-19 outbreak a global pandemic and has recommended that countries take a comprehensive approach to stopping the spread of COVID-19;
+As the renewal of an epidemic notice falls within the portfolio of the Minister for COVID-19 Response, it is appropriate for both the Minister of Health and the Minister for COVID-19 Response to agree to the renewal of the Epidemic Notice. - 8.
+As at 9 June 2021: - a. the World Health Organisation (WHO) has declared the COVID-19 outbreak a global pandemic and has recommended that countries take a comprehensive approach to stopping the spread of COVID-19; - b. there is widespread community transmission of COVID-19 globally which continues to challenge New Zealand's border measures;

-- b. there is widespread community transmission of COVID-19 globally which continues to challenge New Zealand's border measures; - c. the outbreak of COVID-19 globally continues to have a significant impact on New Zealand's economy through disruption to internal and external markets, supply chains and workers. - 14.
+- c. the outbreak of COVID-19 globally continues to have a significant impact on New Zealand's economy through disruption to internal and external markets, supply chains and workers. - 9.
 As required by the Act, I, as the Director-General of Health, have kept under review, and have kept you informed of, the situation during which the Epidemic Notice has been made.